parhamoyan/qutewindow/SECURITY.md

 ### Security Best Practices

-When using QuteWindow, follow these security best practices:
+When using CuteWindow, follow these security best practices:

 - Keep your dependencies up to date
-- Use the latest stable version of QuteWindow
+- Use the latest stable version of CuteWindow
 - Review the code before using in security-sensitive applications
 - Report any suspicious behavior immediately